NITHISH74/Mini-project-Super-Resolution/README.md

-The conclusion of the script involves a visual comparison of the original image, downscaled image, and the ESRGAN super-resolution output.
-It calculates the Peak Signal-to-Noise Ratio (PSNR) to quantitatively measure the quality improvement achieved by the ESRGAN model.
+The conclusion of the script involves a visual comparison of the original image, downscaled image, and the ESRGAN super resolution output.
+It calculates the Peak Signal to Noise Ratio (PSNR) to quantitatively measure the quality improvement achieved by the ESRGAN model.
 Finally, the sharpened and enhanced output image is displayed, providing a visual representation of the overall image enhancement